DamianS-eng/GTuner-TitanTwo/README.md

 is a multiplier scale to be placed at the end before sending out right-stick output.

 **DEADZONE**
-is used as a radius in the center of the touchpad inside whose circle no output is sent.
+is the linear radius from the center of the touchpad inside whose axis no output is sent.
 Increase the value to make the space bigger.

 **MIN_(LEFT/RIGHT)**
 is the smallest value sent out to the console from intended stick input.
 It's used as the smallest value clamped to the output.
 Decrease the value but keep above 0 to allow capability of fine readings around 0.